openfoodfacts/smooth-app/README.md

 ## Roadmap
 - [ ] Add Eco-Score support
-- [ ] Add Fastlane publishing to the AppStore and the Play Store
+- [ ] Add Fastlane publishing to the AppStore and the Play Store and GitHub Actions
 - [ ] Add multilingual screenshot generation using Fastlane
 - [ ] Fix navigation for the iOS build (iOS does not have a back button, and gestures are not intuitive for most people)
 - [ ] Remove the hack on the category explorer